jflets/FletFit-project-1-/README.md

   4. As a returning visitor, I want to get prompt and helpful assistance from FletFit, so that I can contact the gym easily with any questions.

+  5. As a first-time visitor, I want to be able to find the social links for FletFit easily.

 # Design

 ## Color Scheme